Academic Map

 This major in Civics and Liberty Studies requires 45 hours with a grade of C or better in each course; a required 27 credit hours of core coursework, including a 3-credit hour methods course, and 18 credit hours in one of four chosen concentration areas.

-Mapping Coordinator: COSS Acad Affairs Off.
+Mapping Coordinator: COSSPP Acad Affairs Off.
 101 BEL

 Email: COSSPP-Admissions-Mapping@fsu.edu